hairizuanbinnoorazman/blog/content/posts/20220305_weightLossJourney.md

 ## Experiment 1: Cut breakfast

-I started watching a whole of youtube video that kind of questions the importance of breakfast - which I can kind of agree on.
+I started watching a whole bunch of youtube videos that kind of questions the importance of breakfast - which I can kind of agree on.
 Why is breakfast "the most important meal" of the day?
 Why do we need 3 meals a day?
 Does breakfast being "the most important meal" mean that it has to be rich with calories/nutrients?

 This was one of the videos that started that whole thing:
 {{< youtube 9Ffceu672c4 >}}

 Thinking about it, by skipping one meal - that would kind of reduce the amount of calories being consumed for the day.
 That is kind of convenient thing for me when I'm trying to lose weight.
 Rather than trying to reduce amount of food per meal, it would actually be way easier (accounting-wise) to just cut a meal and eat as normally for lunch and dinner.

-With this, my weight kind of dropped from peak weight of 130kg to 110kg over 6 months.
+With this somewhat minor change, my weight kind of dropped from peak weight of 130kg to 110kg over 6 months.

 ## Experiment 2: Intermittent fasting

-Weight loss from the previous weight loss "experiment" started not to have too much impact anymore.
-My weight start fluctuating up and down; there is no trend that can be observed.
+Weight loss from the previous weight loss "experiment" started not to have much impact anymore.
+My weight start fluctuating up and down; there is no further downtrend that can be observed.
 It's as though the body has already determined the weight it wants to abide to and sticks to it as much as possible.

-This was when videos on intermittent fasting starting coming out (even on reputable mainstream Singapore media - CNA)
+This was when videos on intermittent fasting starting coming out (even on mainstream Singapore media - CNA)

 {{< youtube QNJ3fJT2qY8 >}}